Escape over a saddle by coloured noise: theory and numerics: Method of Division

+over the time horizon $t \in [0,T]$, the entire trajectory and thus its terminal state $\phi(T)$ is fully specified. \\

-where $(U^{-1}(\phi(T)-\textbf{s}))_1$ is the unstable component of the optimal endpoint.
-The three terms correspond to the action from the three processes by the Method of Division, where only the middle term is expressed explicitly as an integral over time $t\in[0,T]$.
-The first term is determined by the initial escape state where the action can be expressed in terms of the starting point of the trajectory $\phi$ at $t=0$.
-The third term is from the final approach state, where only the unstable component of the end point of the trajectory $\phi(t=T)$ is relevant.
-The function $S[\phi,\theta]$ is our rate functional in the Large Deviation Principle for computing the probability. \\
+The three terms in the objective function correspond to the action accumulated across the three distinct stages defined by the Method of Division, where only the middle term is explicitly expressed as a time integral.
+The first term accounts for the initial escape state near the sink, entirely characterised by the optimized starting point $\phi_0$.
+The third term represents the remaining cost during the final approach state, where only the unstable component of the endpoint $\phi(T)$ is relevant.
+In the context of the Large Deviation Principle, the minimised value of $S[\phi_0,\eta]$ dictates the exponential scaling law of the transition rate. \\